 Anton has been a full-time GP at the Park Surgery in Cirencester since 1986, and has been senior partner since 2012.
 He has been a GP Trainer since 1989 and has worked in hospital obstetrics, cardiology, dermatology and general medicine.
 He also has an interest in homoeopathic prescribing, having done some training at the Royal Homoeopathic hospital in London in 1991-2.
 A member of the Hospitaller Order of St John of Jerusalem, of Rhodes and of Malta, Dr Borg has worked as a pilgrimage doctor since 2000.

-Sarah is a Chartered Physiotherapist who is currently Chair of the European Region of the World Confederation for Physical Therapy and a Vice President of the Chartered Society of Physiotherapy.
+Sarah is a Chartered Physiotherapist, a Fellow of the Chartered Society of Physiotherapy and immediate past Chair of the European Region of the World Confederation for Physical Therapy.
 She was the Allied Health Professions and Health Care Scientists Leadership Lead for the West Midlands and the Head of Therapy Services at Heart of England NHS Foundation Trust.
 She is a Trustee of the College of Medicine and Chair of Trustees of Rosetta Life.

 Catherine is a GP, who works as lead doctor at Penny Brohn a multi-disciplinary charity which delivers integrated healthcare to people affected by cancer.
 She also works part time as NHS GP in Bristol and is a MacMillan GP facilitator for Cancer Services advising and working for the Bristol Clinical Commissioning Group.
 She is honorary clinical lecturer at the University of Bristol and regularly teaches medical postgraduates, undergraduates and the general public.
 In 2010 she completed a 2 year Fellowship in Integrative Medicine at the University of Arizona.
 Catherine led the steering group to devise the programme for the Food Conference.